 This post may contain affiliate links.
 For more information, read my disclosure policy.

-3 Ingredient Peanut Butter Cookies are so easy to make and are super peanut buttery – they are the best cookies you’ll ever make.
-You are going to LOVE these cookies!
+3 Ingredient Peanut Butter Cookies are so easy to make and are super peanut buttery – they are the best cookies you’ll ever make and they’re done in under 20 minutes.

 A stack of three peanut butter cookies with a crisscross fork pattern on top, surrounded by more cookies on a light surface.